RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Related Work

 \section{Related Work}

-In this section we focus on toxicity evaluation of S/LLMs, and their application as evaluators; both with a focus on multilingual scenarios.
-For an introduction to broader topics and open problems on S/LLMs evaluation see the survey by \cite{LLMEvalSurvey}.
+We focus on the evaluation of S/LLMs, and their application as evaluators, both with a focus on multilingual toxicity scenarios.
+For an introduction to broader topics and open problems on S/LLMs evaluation see \citet{LLMEvalSurvey}.